Geon405/BankUML/README.md

-## 🏦BankUML

-A Java-based banking system simulation that implements core banking operations and account management using UML design principles.
-The project includes features such as user authentication, multiple account types, and transaction handling.
-Designed as a study resource for UML-driven software modeling and Java application development.
+## 🏦 BankUML: Banking System Simulation

+Welcome to **BankUML**, a Java-based banking application designed to simulate core banking operations such as account management, transactions, and receipts.

+This project demonstrates the use of **Object-Oriented Programming (OOP)** principles, including **Inheritance, Encapsulation, Abstraction, and Polymorphism**, strictly following UML design guidelines.

 ---